 - Ability to create expansive video walls

-- Being an on-premises system; S2 requires admins to walk up to server rooms each time a change in credentials or authorizations is required
+- As an on-premises system, S2 requires admins access server rooms each time a change in credentials or authorizations is required

 - S2 system still runs on a legacy windows computer interface, which requires technically trained staff at each location

-- No identity provider integrations: You cannot automatically remove users when they are terminated inside identity providers like G Suite, OKTA, Azure Active Directory
+- No identity provider integrations; no ability to automatically remove users when they are terminated inside identity providers like G Suite, OKTA, Azure Active Directory

 - Requires add-on modules for video monitoring, video intercom, visitor management, etc